madi7a/madi7a/README.md

 ## Hi there 👋 I'm Madi7a
-I'm an AI student ,interested in proplem solving ,math and learning Curentlly working on improving my skills in thinking, coding, AI, ML, DL...
+I'm an AI student ,interested in proplem solving ,math and learning.

+Curentlly working on improving my skills in thinking, coding, AI, ML, DL...

  I'm working on projects to ease life using AI without making people more dependent.

  ## 🌱 Currently Learning